alonitac/DevSecOpsBIU12/databases/relational-db.md

 Relational (SQL) databases which use SQL, must exhibit four properties, known by the acronym ACID:

-- Atomicity: All transactions must succeed or fail completely and cannot be left partially complete, even in the case of system failure.
+- **Atomicity**: All transactions must succeed or fail completely and cannot be left partially complete, even in the case of system failure.
-- Consistency: The database must follow rules that validate and prevent corruption at every step.
+- **Consistency**: The database must follow rules that validate and prevent corruption at every step.
-- Isolation: Concurrent transactions cannot affect each other.
+- **Isolation**: Concurrent transactions cannot affect each other.
 The intermediate state of a transaction is invisible to other transactions.
-- Durability: Transactions are final, and even system failure cannot “roll back” a complete transaction.
+- **Durability**: Transactions are final, and even system failure cannot “roll back” a complete transaction.
 After a transaction successfully completes, changes to data persist and are not undone, even in the event of a system failure.

 ## Example: SQL using PostgreSQL